ippeb/TetrisBattleBot/README.md

 ### Download / Installation

-Click on https://github.com/ippeb/TetrisBattleBot and then click on the ZIP button just to the left of the repository URL field.
+Click on https://github.com/ippeb/TetrisBattleBot and then click on the ZIP button just to the left of the repository URL field and unzip the file.